seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **BARNARDINE**
 *\[Within]*
-A pox o’ your throats!
+A pox o' your throats!
 Who makes that
 noise there?
 What are you?

 **POMPEY**